 There are many reasons why a plaintiff could pursue a medical malpractice lawsuit involving PPHN.
 For example, a family could pursue a lawsuit if the doctor failed to recognize the symptoms of a PPHN complication.
 While failing to recognize PPHN is serious malpractice, new practitioners may be unable to catch the signs of PPHN promptly.

 For instance, a delivery doctor may identify that a newborn infant is having trouble breathing because of the umbilical cord wrapped around the baby’s neck.
 Because elongated asphyxia can cut off a baby’s supply of oxygen, the doctor may decide to wait to run tests since they believe the cause of the hypoxemia is already determined, rather than further investigate the cause of the infant’s hypoxemia.

 If the cause of the hypoxemia is PPHN, the doctor may not realize that until the situation worsens.
 Time is of the essence, and their failure to take the symptoms seriously may cause the child to sustain permanent injury.
 In this situation, medical malpractice is easily identified as the cause of avoidable medical injury.
 Therefore, the family may have grounds to pursue a medical malpractice claim.

 Billions of Dollars Won.
-Call Arnold & Itkin!
+Call Arnold & Itkin for the Best Representation!

 Contact us to find out if you have a viable case.
-Our firm is ready to help.
+Our birth injury attorneys are ready to help.